Lone Star College–CyFair: 2013 stabbing

 On April 9, 2013, at 11:20 a.m., fourteen people were injured in a stabbing attack in classrooms on the college campus.
 That night, two remained hospitalized in critical condition.
 Most of the victims suffered stab wounds either to the head or neck.
 The weapons used were an X-Acto knife and a scalpel.
 The attack ended when the suspect was subdued by multiple students, who held him down on the ground until authorities arrived and arrested him.

-Dylan Quick, a 20-year-old student at the school, was charged in the attack.
+Dylan Andrew Quick, a 20-year-old student at the school, was charged in the attack.
 He was charged with three counts of aggravated assault with a deadly weapon.
 The news report said that Quick had stated he had fantasies of killing people and had planned the attack.
 Quick was ordered to undergo a psychiatric evaluation the day after the attack, Wednesday, April 10, 2013, which is common in proceedings similar to these.
 In addition, Quick allegedly readily admitted to officers during the interrogation that he had had such fantasies when interrogated, having been described as "forthcoming" in an online news release.
 He was born deaf, has a cochlear implant, and interviews of neighbors and a news conference with the college's president revealed nothing thus far that would seem to suggest such a future occurrence.

 In December 2015, Quick was sentenced to 48 years in prison for the attack.
-He will be eligible for parole in 2039.
+He will be eligible for parole in 2037.